 This project will create a center of research excellence on solar energy conversion to electricity within the context of minimizing its negative impacts on water usage and the environment.
-The proposed center will bring together faculty and staff from a broad range of relevant backgrounds; create a new facility: the Nevada Environment, Water, and Solar Testing and Research Facility (NEW-STAR); support associated instrumentation and new faculty positions to bridge existing gaps in research capabilities; and attract talented undergraduate and graduate students to this area of research.
+The proposed center will bring together faculty and staff from a broad range of relevant backgrounds; create a new facility: the Nevada Environment, Water, and Solar Testing and Research Facility (NEW-STAR); support associated instrumentation and new faculty positions to bridge existing gaps in research capabilities; and attract talented graduate students to this area of research.
+The center will include enhanced cyberinfrastructure (CI) capabilities through the NRDC for data management, communication, and processing that will serve the needs of the nexus, other interdisciplinary research, and education in Nevada as well as in more broadly dispersed regions.